nikolaslopes/my-contacts/README.md

 ## Description

-The MyContacts API is a CRUD (Create, Read, Update, Delete) application built with Express that allows you to manage contacts.
-This application uses PostgreSQL as the database.
+The MyContacts API is a application to manage contacts built in Node.js, JavaScript & PostgreSQL.

 ## Stacks